How can I SEO my WordPress blog? How can I make it easy to find on-line?

 The fact is, your WordPress blog is already pretty search engine friendly.

-The algorithms that the search engines use are highly complex and they change on a regular basis, all in the ongoing quest to provide the most relevant results possible to searchers.
+The algorithms that the search engines use are highly complex and they change on a regular basis – Google makes up to 500 algorithm changes a year.

-I wrote some principles of a search engine effective page here.
+I set out some principles of a search-engine-effective page here.

-In addition to the on-page stuff I’ve covered there, the off-page factors that the search engines use include the credibility of your domain.
-They look at things like the age of the domain, how long it’s registered for, and so on.
+In addition to the on-page stuff I’ve covered there, the off-page factors that the search engines use include a range of things:

-There are other factors too, like the number of inbound links your blog has.
+- The number of inbound links your blog has

 All of which means that even if you follow all the things I’ve set out below it’s still going to take a while before you’re on the first page, especially if you have a new site.